 {

-"name": "get_hello",
+"name": "get_store_status",

-"description": "Returns a simple hello message to confirm the MCP connection is working.",
+"description": "Returns a confirmation that the store MCP connection is working.",

 "inputSchema": {"type": "object", "properties": {}}